Trusted WordPress tutorials, when you need them most.

 Bonus Tips to Create a Mobile-Friendly WordPress Site

-To learn other tips, see our tutorial on ways to create a mobile-friendly WordPress site.
+To learn more, see our full tutorial on ways to create a mobile-friendly WordPress site.

 We hope this article helped you learn how to change the color of the address bar in a mobile browser to match your WordPress site.
 You may also want to see our beginner’s guide on how to customize colors on your WordPress website and our expert picks for the best page builder plugins for WordPress.